Australian Book Review: History and profile

 ABR publishes reviews, essays, commentaries, interviews and new creative writing.
 The magazine is national in readership, authorship, distribution, events and partners.
 It is available in print and online.

 ABR’s diverse programs include three prestigious international prizes, writers’ fellowships worth as much as $10,000, themed issues, national events, cultural tours, and paid editorial internships/cadetships.

-Peter Rose is the Editor; and Sarah Holland-Batt is Chairperson of the Board.
+Georgina Arnott is the Editor; and Sarah Holland-Batt is Chairperson of the Board.